MichaelZhao21/jasper_jaguar_robotics/parts-list.md

 ### Tetrix MAX Channels

 These channels are the largest pieces that we have.
-They are used mostly for the framework of the robot.These pieces are also really good for support and they have a lot of connection points
+They are used mostly for the framework of the robot.
+These pieces are also really good for support and they have a lot of connection points

 ![](.gitbook/assets/xl_2232tetrixchannels.jpg)